Social media as a public utility: Individual level

 On the individual level, advocates of regulating social media as a public utility believe that Internet presence using social media websites is imperative in order to adequately take part in the 21st century as an individual, and consequently, these sites are public utilities and need to be regulated to ensure that constitutional rights of the users are protected.
 For example, regulation may be needed to protect freedom of speech against risks such as Internet censorship and deplatforming.

-Social media affects people's behavior.
+Social media affect people's behavior.
 For instance, it plays an important role in shaping its users' decisions and actions pertaining to health.
 This is demonstrated in a Pew Research Center research, which showed that 72 percent of American adults turned to social media for health information in 2011.
 Around 70 percent of people with chronic illnesses also use the platform to find cure, diagnoses, and other health answers.
 This development becomes a public issue as social media are likely to provide wrong medical information.
 Additionally, social media sites can also facilitate deleterious health behavior such as smoking, drug use, and harmful sexual behavior.